haroon03/bayeslabs.github.io/_posts/2019-07-04-ORGAN Part II.md

 <h4><b>Dataset:</b></h4>

-ChEMBL SMILES data-set has been used for the training purpose of the GAN.
+SMILES data set has been used for the training purpose of the GAN.
 <b>Simplified Molecular-Input Line-Entry System (SMILES)</b>.
 SMILES is a line notation for representing molecules and reactions.